Questions To Ask a Realtor When Buying a Home

 Here’s the “$64,000 question!”
 Competent, well-known sales professionals get a large part of their business from satisfied past clients and members of their sphere of influence.

-If a Realtor® gets less than 75% of new business through referrals, it may be because:
+If they get less than 75% of new business through referrals, it may be because:

 1) The quality of service they offer is not up to standard (hence, people don’t feel compelled to refer to them after a transaction);